Starting Point

 Layli Long Soldier is a writer, a mother, a citizen of the United States, and a citizen of the Oglala Lakota Nation.
 She has a way of opening up this part of her life, and of American life, to inspire self-searching and tenderness.
 Her award-winning first book of poetry, WHEREAS, is a response to the U.S. government’s official apology to Native peoples in 2009, which was done so quietly, with no ceremony, that it was practically a secret.
 Layli Long Soldier offers entry points for us all — to events that are not merely about the past, and to the freedom real apologies might bring.

-It feels good and right this week to sit with the beloved writer Nikki Giovanni’s signature mix of high seriousness, sweeping perspective, and insistent pleasure.
+The delightful Nikki Giovanni died on Dec.
+9. It is a joy and a solace to relisten to this beloved conversation she had with Krista in 2016 – to experience her signature mix of high seriousness, sweeping perspective, and insistent pleasure.
+Her words and her spirit feel, if anything, more necessary now.
 In the 1960s, she was a poet of the Black Arts Movement that nourished civil rights.
-She’s also a professor at Virginia Tech, where she brought beauty and courage after the 2007 shooting there.
-And she’s an adored voice to a new generation — an enthusiastic elder to us all — at home in her body and in the world of her lifetime even while she sees and delights in the beyond of it.
+She became a professor at Virginia Tech, where she called forth beauty and courage after the 2007 shooting there — a precursor to violence that has become all too familiar in American life in the intervening years.
+And she was an adored voice to a new generation — an enthusiastic elder to all — at home in her body and in the world, even while she saw and exulted in the beyond of this tumultuous age of her lifetime.

 A Buddhist philosopher of ecology, Joanna Macy says we are at a pivotal moment in history with the possibility to unravel or create a life-sustaining human society.
 Now entering her 90s, Macy has lived adventurously by any definition.
 She worked with the CIA in Cold War Europe and the Peace Corps in post-colonial India and was an early environmental activist.
 She brings a poetic and spiritual sensibility to her work that’s reflected in her translations of the early-20th-century poet Rainer Maria Rilke.
 We take that poetry as a lens on her wisdom on the great dramas of our time: ecological, political, personal.